stevencombs/retrocombs.github.io/_posts/2016/2016-08-12-fish-and-chips.md.md

 ## Why fish?

-Below is my quick list as to why you want to install fish on the PocketC.H.I.P. or any C.H.I.P. for that matter:
+Below is my list to explain why you want to install fish on the PocketC.H.I.P.; or any C.H.I.P. for that matter:

 * provides features that will streamline keystrokes on a PocketC.H.I.P. keyboard
+* use ⇥ (tab) to complete long commands as fish autosuggests commands
 * remembers all your previous commands without an ↑ keystroke (see below)

 > ![fish on chip][image-1]

-* brings back the `*` wildcard
+* brings back the `*` wildcard to `ls` and `cat` commands
+* includes syntax highlights (red text indicates an invalid command, blue text indicates valid commands and underlined strings are valid paths)
-*
+* includes loops and functions

-Learn more by browsing the [fish tutorial page][2].
+* provides a robust startup scripting in an easy to manage file (`~/.config/fish/config.fish`)

+There is much more to explore and users who's Linux-foo is stronger than mine will find additional feature sure to put a smile on their face.
+Browse the [fish tutorial page][2] to learn more.

 ## Install fish